deyarchit/openapi-mcp-generator/README.md

 # OpenAPI MCP Generator

-A utility for serving openapi v3 spec as a mcp server.
+A utility for serving api service with openapi v3 spec as a mcp server.

 ## Running